The Pastoral Image of Cows Drinking from a Stream Has a Hidden Story.

 Microbiologist Jinjun Kan, Ph.D., of Stroud Water Research Center is doing just that.
 This summer he led a study investigating the presence of bacteria and other pathogens at 46 sites across the headwaters of the White Clay Creek, Red Clay Creek, Brandywine Creek, and Schuylkill River sub-watersheds of the Delaware River.

-The research team — Villanova University student Kathleen Fisher, Stroud Center technicians Dave Montgomery and Laura Borecki, and Shane Morgan of White Clay Creek Wild and Scenic Rivers — found levels of bacteria from both cow and human waste were higher in these area streams than permitted under the recreational water quality standards of the U.S. Environmental Protection Agency.
+The research team — Villanova University student Kathleen Fisher, Stroud Center staff scientists Dave Montgomery and Laura Borecki, and Shane Morgan of White Clay Creek Wild and Scenic Rivers — found levels of bacteria from both cow and human waste were higher in these area streams than permitted under the recreational water quality standards of the U.S. Environmental Protection Agency.

 The team also found that some of the highest concentrations of E. coli and Enterococcus were in streams surrounded by farm fields with animals.
 In some cases, the animals had direct stream access.